“The Card Players” by Paul Cézanne

 “The Card Players” by Paul Cézanne is one in a series of five oil paintings by the French Post-Impressionist artist painted during Cézanne’s final periods in the early 1890s.

 This version is the largest version and the most complex of the series.
 It is composed of five figures, featuring three card players at the forefront, seated at a table, with two spectators behind.
-It has been speculated that Cézanne added the spectators to provide depth to the painting.
-There is tension in the way the various players are contrasted by color, light and shadow, the shape of hats and the clothing all representing confrontation through opposites.
+It has been speculated that Cézanne added the spectators to give depth to the painting.
+There is tension in the way the various players are contrasted by colour, light and shadow, the shape of hats and the clothing all representing confrontation through opposites.

 The Card Players, 1890 until 1892, Metropolitan Museum of Art – MET

 One version of The Card Players was sold in 2011 to the Royal Family of Qatar for a price variously estimated at over $250 million making it the third or fourth most expensive work of art ever sold.

 Paul Cézanne was a Post-Impressionist painter who laid the foundations of the transition from the 19th-century Impressionism to the 20th century’s Cubism.
 Both Matisse and Picasso have remarked that Cézanne “is the father of us all.”
 Cézanne’s art is characterised by repetitive, exploratory small brushstrokes that build up to form complex colour fields, demonstrating his intense study of his subjects.

 - Dimensions 53 × 71 in (134.6 × 180.3 cm)

 - Died: 1906 (aged 67) – Aix-en-Provence, France